akula802/Docker-Django-MySQL/README.md

 There should be two containers, one called 'app-web' and the other called 'app-db.'
 The web server waits 10 seconds before starting the Django webserver, so as to let the MySQL database(s) initialize.

+At this point, you should be able to browse the new website at http://localhost:8000

 Note that a new directory will be created:

 + ./db/mysql